An early stage screening kit for symptoms of polycystic ovary syndrome.

 The video additionally aims to promote inclusivity and diversity in its selection of actors and environments, to drive home the point of directly addressing under-served communities.
 It was iterated upon and validated by Simon Ryninks, a filmmaker and director in London, as well as with three of the six interviewed patients.

-* Photos of the real deal coming in July!
+* Photos of the real deal coming soon!

 After compiling information from the developmental phases, a symptom screening kit was created as a birthday present to be received by the NHS.
 The kit has less clinical sterility surrounding the process, specifically in its style of branding.
 It is meant to use visual elements that engage younger audiences, and promote trust within brand identity.
 Also, a shared personal activity that is usually associated with play is birthdays.
 Sending content to registered individuals on a specific birthday embeds the roll out within a system that the NHS already has in place, which is to prompt constituents via mail based on their age for other female procedures, like cervical screenings.